Theatre Europe: Gameplay

-Background and release

-Personal Software Services was founded in Coventry, West Midlands, by Gary Mays and Richard Cockayne in 1981.
-The company were known for creating games that revolved around historic battles and conflicts, such as Battle of Britain, Bismarck and Falklands '82.
-The company had a partnership with French video game developer ERE Informatique, and published localised versions of their products to the United Kingdom.
-In 1986, Cockayne took a decision to alter their products for release on 16-bit consoles, as he found that smaller 8-bit consoles such as the ZX Spectrum lacked the processing power for larger strategy games.
-The decision was falsely interpreted as "pulling out" from the Spectrum market by video game journalist Phillipa Irving.
-Following years of successful sales throughout the mid-1980s, Personal Software Services experienced financial difficulties; Cockayne admitted in a retrospective interview that "he took his eye off the ball".
-The company was acquired by Mirrorsoft in February 1987, and was later dispossessed by the company due to strains of debt.
+Release

 In an interview with Your Computer magazine, Gary Mays stated that Theatre Europe received heavy criticism from the Campaign for Nuclear Disarmament (CND).
 The CND accused the developers of "bad taste", despite Cockayne claiming that the organisation never "looked into the product".
 During development of the game, Cockayne and Mays obtained figures and statistics of various military strength from the Ministry of Defence and the Soviet embassy in London.
 Cockayne asserted that the statistics the developers gained were realistically plausible, stating that he would let the "horrifying results speak for themselves" during the game.
 Game designer Alan Steel stated that during testing, he was "alarmed" to discover when the computer played itself, the Warsaw Pact always won a conventional war overwhelmingly, forcing NATO to either surrender or begin a nuclear war.
 Steel adjusted the game to give NATO a chance to win.
 Theatre Europe was first released in the United Kingdom for the Commodore 64, ZX Spectrum, Amstrad CPC and Atari 8-bit home computers in 1985.
 It was then re-released in France and the United States for those consoles in 1986.
 Due to lobbying from the CND, high street outlets such as Boots and John Menzies refused to sell the game in their stores, with the former finding it "morally offensive".